HigherOrderCO/Kind/README.md

 ## Example

-Here is a minimal example with some random definitions, and a trivial proof that `2 + 2 = 4`.
+Here are some random datatypes and functions to show the syntax, and a 1-LOC proof that `2 + 2 = 4`.

-*(Edit: to be clear, this code is just some arbitrary definitions to show the syntax!
-The proof of `2 + 2 = 4` is just the last definition, and it isn't really interesting.
-Soon, I'll be explaining how to prove cool things, and possibly write a tutorial on how to make a "DAO" Smart Contract that is provably "unhackable", in the sense its internal balance always matches the sum of its users balances.)*

 ```haskell
 data Empty : Type